 We ignored the effects of the Mars atmosphere and averaged the effects of Rayleigh Scattering in Earth’s air mass.

-We assumed accurate targetting of Mars [which not only requires line-of-sight accuracy using telescope, but also, when the earth-Mars light time exceeds 15 mins, requires slight adjustment (some anticipation within high-power field-of-view (FOV) to account for relative movement over a few minutes].
+We assumed accurate targetting of Mars, which not only requires line-of-sight accuracy using telescope, but also, when the earth-Mars light time exceeds 5 mins, requires slight adjustment (some anticipation within high-power field-of-view (FOV) to account for Mars progression over 10 minutes).
 In fact, we rarely targetted Mars when the light time exceeded 15mins.

 We assumed an even spread of photons throughout the beam, which is rather inacurate.
 The centre of beam is more dense, hence if we are as accurate in our aim as we believe, there will be a hike in the true number of photons hitting Mars from our lasers.